sovieeet/instagram-non-followers-checker/README.md

 **NOTE: If you have Make installed, you can use `make run` instead**

 If is your first usage of the script, this will request you the credentials to login into your account.
 Provide a valid username and password.
+Also, if you have a MFA, the script will ask you the verification code.
 After this, your account credentials will be stored in a file with the namefile `session-username.instaloader` inside sessions folder to avoid multiple logins and Instagram detection automatization.
-To use another account, just delete the file and the credentials will be requested again.
+To use another account or if you change the username or password, just delete the file and the credentials will be requested again.

 ## Important Note